Riminder/hrflow-connectors/src/hrflow_connectors/connectors/digitalrecruiters/README.md

 # 💼 About Digitalrecruiters

-> Digital Recruiters: Tech-driven hiring platform with job posting, automation, and analytics.
+> DigitalRecruiters: Tech-driven hiring platform with job posting, automation, and analytics.
 Simplify recruitment, reduce time-to-hire, and elevate candidate experience.
 Streamline the hiring process for businesses with advanced features and integration capabilities.
 >
 <p align="center">
 <image src=https://github.com/Riminder/hrflow-connectors/assets/135601200/690cb006-7342-482c-afdb-8d25a122ae40
  width=90% height=100% >
 </p>

-## 😍 Why is it a big deal for Digitalrecruiters customers & partners?
+## 😍 Why is it a big deal for DigitalRecruiters customers & partners?

 This new connector will enable:

-- ⚡ A Fastlane Talent & Workforce data integration for Digitalrecruiters customers & partners
+- ⚡ A Fastlane Talent & Workforce data integration for DigitalRecruiters customers & partners
-- 🤖 Cutting-edge AI-powered Talent Experiences & Recruiter Experiences for Digitalrecruiters customers
+- 🤖 Cutting-edge AI-powered Talent Experiences & Recruiter Experiences for DigitalRecruiters customers

 # 🔧 How does it work?